 - That variables should be consistent and reliable across platforms

-Product analytics are the backend of great product management
+Product analytics is the backend of great product management

 Product metrics will help you: